Actions Examples

 Setup:

-1. Add a Document Updated trigger
+1. Add a Document Created or Document Updated trigger

 Scheduled workflows (cron triggers)